rwtodd/rwtodd.github.io/_posts/2020/2020-07-07-lua-gc-funcs.md

 3. Global functions defined in loaded blocks are accessible outside the block (as long as I don't put a custom environment on the `load` call)

-If any of those things weren't true, I'd expect to see memory grow.